jupyterhub/repo2docker-action/README.md

       FROM <IMAGE_NAME>
       ```
 - `MYBINDERORG_TAG`:
     This the Git branch, tag, or commit that you want [mybinder.org](https://mybinder.org/) to proactively build from your repo.
-This is useful if you wish to avoid startup time on mybinder.org.  **Your repository must be public for this work, as mybinder.org only works with public repositories**.
+This is useful if you wish to reduce startup time on mybinder.org.  **Your repository must be public for this work, as mybinder.org only works with public repositories**.
 - `PUBLIC_REGISTRY_CHECK`:
     Setting this variable to any value will validate that the image pushed to the registry is publicly visible.